-During the first quarter of 2016, sales revenue increased by 2% compared to the same quarter in 2015.
-The decrease was attributed to a 2% increase in the number of gold ounces sold, combined with a 1% decrease in the average realized gold price for the period.
-During the quarter, the Company realized an average gold price of \$1,194 per ounce, compared with an average of \$1,210 per ounce during the first quarter of 2015.
+During the second quarter of 2016, sales revenue decreased by 4% compared to the same quarter in 2015.
+The decrease was attributed to a 9% decrease in the number of gold ounces sold, combined with a 6% increase in the average realized gold price for the period.
+During the six month period ended 30 June 2016 sales revenue decreased by 1% compared to the same period in the prior year.
+The decrease was attributed to a 3% decrease in the number of gold ounces sold, combined with a 2% increase in the average realized gold price.